JohnnyCortez/Duke-Dining-Options/README.md

 The following **optional** features are implemented:

-Add buttons or links to a related resource on each card component - completed Make the site responsive for both desktop and mobile formats - completed
+Add buttons or links to a related resource on each card component - completed

 ## Video Walkthrough